Ingredients

 - Stir all ingredients together in a large mixing bowl until thoroughly combined.
 When you first start mixing it will look like you have too much dry ingredients, but I promise it comes together in a nix stiff “cookie” mixture. *See notes 8 for troubleshooting

-- Scoop out 1 ½ Tablespoons of the mixture (I like to use a 1 ½ Tablespoon cookie scoop).
+- Scoop out 1 ½ Tablespoons of the mixture (I like to use a one-and-one-half-tablespoon cookie scoop).

 - Roll the mixture into balls.
 Warning, the mixture will be a little sticky, but not too bad.